- 12 Sep 2025

 ---|---|

-User Actions (UA) | User Actions enable you to track your end users' actions and analyze their behavior on your application.
+User Actions (UA) | User Action enables you to track your end users' actions and analyze their behavior on your application.
 For more information, see User Action. |

-User Attribute | User Attributes provide information about the characteristics of your users, like who they are, what their role is, which department they belong to, etc. For more information, see User Attributes. |
+User Attribute | User Attributes provide information about the characteristics of your users, like who they are, what their role is, which department they belong to, and more.
+For more information, see User Attributes. |

-User Journey | User Journey enables you to automatically analyze how an end user navigates through an application using User Actions and helps you understand the different paths they take to complete a task.
+User Journey | User Journey enables you to automatically analyze how an end user navigates through an application using User Actions and enables you to understand the different paths they take to complete a task.
 For more information, see User Journey. |

 V